Electric power distribution: 220–240 volt systems

 Most of the world uses 50 Hz 220 or 230 V single phase, or 380 or 400 V three-phase for residential and light industrial services.
 In this system, the primary distribution network supplies a few substations per area, and the 230/400 V power from each substation is directly distributed to end users over a region of normally less than 1 km radius.
 Three live (hot) wires and the neutral are connected to the building for a three phase service.
 Single-phase distribution, with one live wire and the neutral is used domestically where total loads are light.
 In Europe, electricity is normally distributed for industry and domestic use by the three-phase, four wire system.
 This gives a phase-to-phase voltage of 400 volts wye service and a single-phase voltage of 230 volts between any one phase and neutral.
 In the UK a typical urban or suburban low-voltage substation would normally be rated between 150 kVA and 1 MVA and supply a whole neighbourhood of a few hundred houses.
 Transformers are typically sized on an average load of 1 to 2 kW per household, and the service fuses and cable is sized to allow any one property to draw a peak load of perhaps ten times this.

 For industrial customers, 3-phase 400 / 690 volt is also available, or may be generated locally.

-Large commerical and industrial customers have their own distribution transformers with an input from 11 kV to 33 kV.
+Large commercial and industrial customers have their own distribution transformers with an input from 11 kV to 33 kV.
 Some high consumption users are supplied by transmission network from 110 kV to 220 kV.